MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 The API instantiates one connection per data source.
 Then the source data flows through Microsoft’s content indexing API to be indexed and stored.
 Established connections interact with Microsoft Search, so users can get search results.

-You can configure all the Microsoft-built connectors in the [Microsoft Search admin center](https://admin.microsoft.com/AdminPortal/Home#/MicrosoftSearch).
+You can configure all the Microsoft-built connectors in the [Microsoft 365 admin center](https://admin.microsoft.com).
 The admin center simplifies configuring your connector with a simple user interface.

 To create a **connection** to a data source, admins need authenticated access to the data and the entire content repository.
 The data is fed to the graph connector service for indexing.